For inquiries about GlobalPlatform or website assistance, contact secretariat@globalplatform.org.

 Trustonic

-Richard is on the Board of Directors, and is also the Chair of the TEE Committee and Automotive Task Force at GlobalPlatform where he contributes to the organization’s technical initiatives bringing over 30 years of experience in the cybersecurity industry.
+Richard is on the Board of Directors, and is also the Chair of the TES Committee and Automotive Task Force at GlobalPlatform where he contributes to the organization’s technical initiatives bringing over 30 years of experience in the cybersecurity industry.
 Richard is a regular speaker and influencer in the cybersecurity arena.

 At Trustonic, Richard’s focus has been on enabling the telecoms industry – manufacturers and mobile operators, the automotive industry as well as application developers, to all benefit from embedded security and strong device identity.
 Prior to Trustonic, Richard held various roles at Citrix including Chief Architect, Distinguished Engineer and Chief Technology Officer.
 During 20 years at Citrix, he led projects ranging from embedded software to global enterprise systems, with a focus on user and developer experience.